 Your ear consists of three major areas: outer ear, middle ear and inner ear.
 Sound waves pass through the outer ear and cause vibrations at the eardrum.
 The eardrum and three small bones of the middle ear amplify the vibrations as they travel to the inner ear.
 There, the vibrations pass through fluid in a snail-shaped structure in the inner ear (cochlea).

 Attached to nerve cells in the cochlea are thousands of tiny hairs that help translate sound vibrations into electrical signals that are transmitted to your brain.
-The vibrations of different sounds affect these tiny hairs in different ways, causing the nerve cells to send different signals to your brain.
-That's how you distinguish one sound from another.
+Your brain turns these signals into sound.

 How hearing loss can occur